This post may contain affiliate links. Please read our full Disclosure Policy.

 • Geraniums – Full Sun, Bold Colour, Easy to Grow.
 Geraniums can be grown both indoors and outdoors which makes these big beauties a great option to start early and add to your flower pots.
 They are extremely easy to grow and add both height and bright color to your pots and containers.

-• Potato Vine – Full Sun, Part Sun, Hardy, All Season.
-There are a few different variations of this beautiful vine but when it comes to giving your pot fullness, there are very few others that can do it like the Potato Vine.
+• Potato Vine—Full Sun, Part Sun, Hardy, All Season.
+There are a few different variations of this beautiful vine, but when it comes to filling your pot, very few others can do it like the Potato Vine.
 It can both climb and cascade and will continue to grow right through to the fall!

 • Begonia Full Sun, Part Sun, Shade, Easy to Grow.
 Begonias are wonderful in flower pots for a pop of color and fullness.
 These beautiful flowers come in a large variety of colors and are a great addition to any flower container.